-A prosecutor may file a complaint and warrant in the criminal division of Circuit Court to initiate automatic waiver proceedings when a juvenile who is age 14-16 is alleged to have committed a specified juvenile violation.
+A prosecutor may file a complaint and warrant in the Criminal Division of Circuit Court to initiate automatic waiver proceedings when a juvenile who is 14 years of age or older but less than 18 years of age alleged to have committed a specified juvenile violation.
+MCL 764.1f(1).